-COVID-19 will be remembered as a disruptive virus that transformed the world we used to know and travel is going to change in the months, and even years, to come.
-How will our attitudes to business travel change?
-Everyone is talking about the “New Normal”, but what does it mean?
-Is it a big opportunity to leverage domestic travel?
-Let’s demystify it and take a look at the potential impact of the coronavirus on the way we travel for work.
+COVID-19 will be regarded as a disruptive virus that changed the world we knew, and travel will alter in the next months and years.
+How will our perceptions of business travel evolve?
+Everyone is talking about the “New Normal,” but what exactly does it entail?
+Is there a significant possibility to capitalize on domestic travel?
+Let’s debunk it and look at the coronavirus’s possible influence on how we travel for business.

 Everyone in their very own office